-different for part of the acreage combine the contiguous acreage into one grid for each intended use, or by irrigation practice, and organic practice if offered in the Actuarial Documents within the acreage boundaries within the grid selected by the insured.
-See subparagraph76 C for examples. separate the contiguous acreage into separate grids for each intended use, or by irrigation practice, and organic practice if offered in the Actuarial Documents within the acreage boundaries within each grid selected by the insured.
-See subparagraph 76 C for examples.
-Apiculture and Annual Forage Noncontiguous within the acreage boundaries for each of the noncontiguous acreage in a grid.
-See subparagraph 75 C. Contiguous combine the contiguous acreage into one grid within the acreage boundaries within the grid selected by the insured.
-See subparagraph 76 D. separate the contiguous acreage into separate grids within the acreage boundaries within each grid selected by the insured.
+IF the crop is AND the acreage is AND the intended use and practices (where applicable) is AND the insured chooses to THEN the insured must establish a point of reference Apiculture and AF Noncontiguous within the acreage boundaries for each of the noncontiguous acreage in a grid.
+See subparagraph 75 C. Apiculture and AF Contiguous combine the contiguous acreage into one grid within the acreage boundaries within the grid selected by the insured.
+See subparagraph 76 D. Apiculture and AF Contiguous separate the contiguous acreage into separate grids within the acreage boundaries within each grid selected by the insured.
 See subparagraph 76 D.